regexthegod/minimal-pthread-examples/README.md

 `timer.c` in an example of pthreading, blocked by a timed loop inside of the main thread until completion

-`join.c` is an example of pthreading, joining all created threads and blocking the main thread they complete
+`join.c` is an example of pthreading, joining all created threads and blocking the main thread until they complete

 `argument.c` is an example of pthreading, calling a function on multiple threads with multiple, varying arguments